triflicacid/c-vm/docs/Language.md

 - `-p <file>` - Write parsed program to `file` as XML.

 ## Language Configuration
-These options are listed internally, but currently cannot be changed without editing `src/LanguageOptions.hpp`.
+These options are listed internally, but currently cannot be changed without editing `src/LanguageOptions.cpp`.

+Some options take the form of a `reporting level`.
+The possible values are:
+- `-1` - Hidden, disables the reporting.
+- `0` - Notice.
+- `1` - Warning.
+- `2` - Error.

 ### `allow_shadowing`